Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Results

 The tight-binding band structure, corresponding Fermi surface, a representative WF, and comparison to a Kagome model are shown in Fig. \ref{fig:WF_cartoon} (see also Figs. \ref{fig:WFs} and \ref{fig:kagome}).
-4/6 of the WFs correspond to generalized anti-bonding states of an octahedral hydrogen and the eight surrounding tetrahedral hydrogen, simply centered on different octahedral hydrogen, with the remaining two WFs being nitrogen p-like orbitals somewhat hybridized with nearby tetrahedral hydrogen (Fig. \ref{fig:WFs}).
-These nitrogen-based WFs contribute less to the DOS(E$_F$) than the hydrogen-based ones [Fig. \ref{fig:WFs_pdos}].
-We confirm that the band structure near E$_F$ is not particularly sensitive to long-range or small hoppings by comparing the full TB model bands with those from ignoring hoppings below 0.01 eV and longer-range than 12 \AA\ [Fig. \ref{fig:WF_cartoon}(a)].
-Interestingly, these WFs are centered on the octahedral H/N atoms, and have alternating-sign NN hoppings as well, suggesting quantum interference in a 3D cubic model can equally be used to interpret the flat bands \cite{leykam2018artificial}.
-We note recent observations confirm that emergent flat bands can yield observable localized electron states \cite{chen2023visualizing}.
-Such emergent localized states at E$_F$ even cause systems to emulate heavy fermion behavior \cite{ye2024hopping}, including possibly a nonmagnetic 'charge Kondo' resistance anomaly \cite{taraphder1991heavy, matsuura2012theory, checkelsky2024flat}.
-Such behavior was observed in Tl-doped PbTe where it was proposed to be responsible for an anomalously high T$_c$\cite{matsushita2005evidence}, and we note similar hybridization-induced flat bands and resistance anomalies appear to be present in the La$_3$Ni$_2$O$_7$ superconductor \cite{hou2023emergence, cao2024flat}.
+4 WFs out of the 6 WFs correspond to extended composed of an octahedral hydrogen, the eight surrounding tetrahedral hydrogen, and for some WFs also the nearest H$^{\text{oct}}$ atoms, with the remaining two WFs being nitrogen p-like orbitals somewhat hybridized with nearby tetrahedral hydrogen (Fig.\ \ref{fig:WFs}).
+The relatively extended WF size allows us to avoid needing to have a WF for each hydrogen, yielding a minimal model with as few WFs as possible.
+These extended orbitals are best described as non-bonding or weakly anti-bonding due to the weak increase of the respective single-particle energies with pressure.
+These nitrogen-based WFs contribute less to the DOS($E_\text{F}$) than those that are hydrogen-based (Fig. \ref{fig:WFs_pdos}).
+We find that the band structure near $E_\text{F}$ is not particularly sensitive to long-range or small hoppings by comparing the full tight-binding model bands with those from ignoring hoppings below 0.01 eV and longer-range than 12 \AA\ [Fig. \ref{fig:WF_cartoon}(a)].
+Interestingly, these WFs are centered on the octahedral H/N atoms, and have alternating-sign NN hoppings as well, suggesting destructive quantum interference in a 3D cubic model can equally be used to interpret the flat bands \cite{leykam2018artificial}.
+We list the tight-binding matrix elements in Sec. \ref{sec:tb_elements}.
+As an example of the alternating signs, we take WFs 1 and 4, noting $H_{1,4}[0,0,-2]=-0.47$, $H_{1,4}[-1,0,-1]=0.46$, $H_{4,1}[1,0,1]=0.46$, and $H_{4,1}[0,0,2]=-0.47$.

+We note recent observations indicate that emergent flat bands yield observable localized electron states \cite{chen2023visualizing}.
+Based on our extended WF minimal model, the flat bands in LuH$_{2.875}$N$_{0.125}$ correspond to quasi-localized electrons in the octahedra between Lu atoms, shared between the 8 H$^{\text{tet}}$ and central H$^{\text{oct}}$.
+Such localized states emergent at $E_\text{F}$ can even cause systems to emulate heavy fermion behavior \cite{ye2024hopping}, including a nonmagnetic 'charge Kondo' resistance anomaly \cite{taraphder1991heavy, matsuura2012theory, checkelsky2024flat}.
+Such behavior was observed in Tl-doped PbTe where the effect was proposed to be responsible for an anomalously high $T_\text{c}$ \cite{matsushita2005evidence}.
+Similar hybridization-induced flat bands and resistance anomalies appear to be present in the La$_3$Ni$_2$O$_7$ superconductor \cite{hou2023emergence, cao2024flat}.

-\subsubsection{Flat Band Resilience to Defects}
+\subsection{Flat Band Resilience to Defects}